 Erdogan to discuss migrant crisis with EU, urges Greece to "open your gates"

-More than 1 million migrants, mostly from the Middle East and Asia, reached the EU in 2015 and 2016 going through Turkey and Greece, until the agreement between Brussels and Ankara stopped the flow in March 2016.
+More than 1 million migrants, mostly from the Middle East and Asia, reached the EU in 2015 and 2016, most of them travelling through Turkey and Greece, until the agreement stopped the flow in March 2016.
 Turkey now fears a new influx of refugees following the latest fighting in Syria.
 "We have fulfilled the obligations of the agreement we have made with the EU.
 However, the EU did not fulfil its commitments except for minimal contributions ...
 I hope we will achieve different results this time," Erdogan said.

-"FAIR SHARING OF THE BURDEN" Under the 2016 deal, the EU were to provide 6 billion euros ($6.8 billion) to help Turkey finance housing, schools and medical centres for the refugees.
-Erdogan said Turkey had received only half of this amount so far.
+"FAIR SHARING OF THE BURDEN" Under the 2016 deal, the EU was to provide 6 billion euros ($6.8 billion) to help Turkey finance housing, schools and medical centres for the refugees.
+Erdogan said Turkey had received only half of this so far.

 Turkey says the EU has not carried out promises of visa-free travel for Turkish citizens and an enhanced customs union.
-Ankara also wants more European support in Syria, where it aims to build a settlements for refugees to return to northern Syria.
-Charles Michel, the president of the European Council which groups EU leaders, and Ursula von der Leyen, the president of the EU's executive European Commission, will meet Erdogan to discuss migration, security, stability in the region and the crisis in Syria, the European Council said.
+Ankara also wants more European support in Syria, where it aims to build settlements for refugees to return to northern Syria.
+Erdogan is due to meet Charles Michel, who chairs summits of EU leaders, and Ursula von der Leyen, president of the EU's executive Commission.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)